 When it comes to carry-on luggage, size matters.
 Making sure it complies with your airline’s carry-on size requirements is the most important step in selecting a bag.

-If you’re flying internationally, restrictions are often tighter, so to make sure your cabin bag is accepted on all carriers, opt for one that’s 21″ (53cm) or less and extremely lightweight as many foreign airlines also have weight limits.
+If you’re flying internationally, restrictions are often tighter.
+To ensure your cabin bag is accepted on all carriers, opt for one that’s 21″ (53cm) or less and extremely lightweight, as many foreign airlines also have weight limits.

 Most of the products listed in our carry-on luggage post meet major US & international airline carry-on size requirements, but for your peace of mind, please double-check the size limits for the particular airline you’ll be flying before buying cabin luggage, as these are subject to change without notice.